syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ## Set header to the Picker

 The SfPicker control allows you to add the header text by setting the [Text] property in the [PickerHeaderView].
-To enable the header view by setting the [Height] property in [PickerHeaderView].
+To enable the header view by setting the [Height] property in the [PickerHeaderView].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="3" %}